evanbrooks/evanbrooks.github.com/project/resume.md

 Studying Graphic Design with courses in Industrial Design

-### Brown University *Fall 2012 &#10132; Present*
+### Brown University *Fall 2012 – Present*

 Courses in computer science

-### Product Designer at Locu *Fall 2010 – Spring 2012*
+### Designer at Locu *Fall 2010 – Spring 2012*

 I met the Locu founding team members while they were students at MIT, and have worked closely with them creating publishing tools for small business owners.
-I helped to found the product design team, and I researched, designed, and did front-end development for the product.
-I also designed the brand, logo, and marketing materials.
+I designed and did front-end development for the core product.
+I also helped define the brand strategy and designed logo, web site, and other materials.

 <a href="#" data-item-link="locu">See projects</a>